playfulprogramming/playfulprogramming/content/blog/debugging-nodejs-programs-using-chrome/index.md

 > You may have already spotted the error in this small code sample, but I'd still suggest you read on.
 Having the skillsets to run a debugger can help immeasurably when dealing with large-scale codebases with many moving parts or even when dealing with an unfamiliar, poorly documented API.

-# Starting The Debugger {#starting-the-debugger}
+# Starting the Debugger {#starting-the-debugger}

-Whereareas a typical Express application might have `package.json` file that looks something like this:
+Whereas a typical Express application might have `package.json` file that looks something like this:

 ```json
 {